dtosti/nbscala/README.md

 ## Project Information
 This is a unofficial release of dcaoyan's [scala language](http://http://www.scala-lang.org/) plugin for the Netbeans Platform for the .
 In the case of a maven scala project, no local installation of scala is needed.
 It enables:
- * syntax checking,
+ * syntax checking
- * syntax highlighting,
+ * syntax highlighting
- * auto-completion,
+ * auto-completion
- * pretty formatter,
+ * pretty formatter
- * occurrences mark,
+ * occurrences mark
- * brace matching,
+ * brace matching
- * indentation,
+ * indentation
- * code folding,
+ * code folding
- * function navigator,
+ * function navigator
- * go to declaration,
+ * go to declaration
- * project management, and a
+ * project management
- * shell console.
+ * shell console

 It's is specially useful if you are a maven user.